Ovulation Calculator

 When is the best time to get pregnant?

-To maximise your chance of getting pregnant it can be best to look at the days you're most fertile as you can only get pregnant on the few days of each cycle around ovulation, when an egg is released.
-If you're wondering how much sex you need to be having to get pregnant, the answer is as much as possible and you should aim to have regular intercourse (that's every two to three days) during these days to increase your chances of conception.
+Ovulation usually happens about 12 to 16 days before the start of your next period, so it helps to know your cycle length before you start trying to conceive.
+Pregnancy is only possible during the few days around ovulation, when an egg is released.
+So if you're wondering how much sex you need to be having to get pregnant, the answer is as much as possible.
+Aim to have regular intercourse (every two to three days) during these ovulating days to increase your chances of conception.

-For some people, it can take a while to get pregnant.
-On average, around 84 per cent of couples will get pregnant within a year of trying and 92 per cent will do within two years, with 17-20 per cent of couples will get pregnant within that first cycle.
+For some people, it can take a while to get pregnant and on average, around 84 per cent of couples will get pregnant within a year of trying and 92 per cent will do within two years.
+A smaller 17-20 per cent of couples will get pregnant within that first cycle.

 If you're using this calculator as a form of natural contraception for birth control, avoid having sex on the days you're most fertile or use an extra form of contraception such as condoms.